fetter-io/fetter-rs/README.md

 ### dev

-Added `inspet` subcommand to display all code files runnable on interpreter startup.
+Added `inspect` subcommand to display all code files runnable on interpreter startup.

 ### 2.9.0